HandsomeWolf/pixiu-number-toolkit/docs/en-US/guide/quick-start.md

 # Quick Start

-To get started with num-utils, you need to install it in your project.
+To get started with pixiu-number-toolkit, you need to install it in your project.
 You can do this by running the following command:

 ```command
 npm install pixiu-number-toolkit